telerik/ajax-docs/controls/input/radinputmanager/dynamic-inputsettings.md

 ##

-You extend TextBox controls with RadInputManager by [adding InputSettings to RadInputManager](http://www.telerik.com/help/aspnet-ajax/using_radinputmanager.html).
+You extend TextBox controls with RadInputManager by [adding InputSettings to RadInputManager]({%slug input/radinputmanager/overview%}).
 You would generally use the designer to add the markup of your RadInputManager and its InputSettings to your page.
 Alternatively, you can add InputSettings dynamically from code-behind.
 To do that, you need to strictly follow these requirements:

 1. Your RadInputManager instance should be dynamically created on Init or Load

-1. You need to initialize and add the InputSettings to the RadInputManager first.
+1. You need to initialize and add the InputSettings to the RadInputManager **first**.

-1. You need to add RadInputManager to the Page after you have added all the InputSettings.
+1. You need to add RadInputManager to the Page **after** you have added all the InputSettings.